SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

     Action : `Create`, Name : `SAP_ApplicationID`, Source Type : `Property`, Source Value : `customerID`.
 > [!NOTE]
 > The header attribute `SAP_ApplicationID` is a special one.
 It serves as an application-level correlation identifier.
-We introduce this to ease out your monitoring tasks.
+We introduce this to ease your monitoring tasks.
 We can filter on this identifier, helping you to efficiently grab the log entry that corresponds to your execution.
 >